wood3

 3. Cutting Board

 Another practical, useful and functional art gift!
 Wood burning is so versatile, and I love how everything can be customized.
-Turn a favorite photo of them into functional art.
+Turn a favorite photo of your loved one into functional art.
 Add their name to a cutting board, or their favorite food/plant/flower/animal/etc to a serving board.
 Make it special to them.
-Remind them to hand wash only and to use a food-grade safe cutting board oil and reapply as necessary.
-I like these two board options.
-A classic board and a long rectangle.
+Remind them to hand wash only and to use a food-grade safe cutting board oil and reapply as necessary (check out this blog post to learn more about that: Finishing Your Wood Burned Art: How and Why to Finish Your Wood Burned Art).

 4. Name Sign or Welcome Sign

 New house?
 New marriage?
 New Baby?
 Create a family name sign!
 These are always well received.
 I like to keep my design simple so it can fit with other people’s decor.
 You could also add color, their house, or a special date if you have that information.
 Customize it to them!
-I love using a Basswood Country Round for a rustic feel, and a Basswood Canvas for a modern look.
+Again, Walnut Hollow is a great choice for large wood rounds and planks with both live edge options for a rustic look and non live egde options for a more modern look!

 wood-burned-clock